robertmuth/Cwerg/Docs/backend_porting.md

     equivalent to symbolic form emitted by `objdump`.
 5. Write the encoder which converts the immediate representation back to hex encoding.
+6. Write an assembler_tool which converts simple textual programs (hello world with syscalls) into working ELF-executables.
+Make an initial guess for what relocation types will definitely needed and support/test those.
+    Even if the executable is working, make sure it is well-formed by inspecting it with `readelf`/`objdump`.

 For the current backends the intermediate representation consists of an enum representing the opcode, e.g. `OPC_add` and an array of numbers representing,